-We have a sector-led board made up of member organisations.
+We have a sector-led board made up of representatives from our member organisations.

 Sally originally trained as an occupational therapist and has spent many years in leadership roles across the mental health and social services sectors in NZ and the UK.
 In 2014, she became the Chief Executive of Pathways, a national provider of community-based mental health and wellbeing services.

 “Platform|Atamira enables sector connection and collaboration and provides a collective environment for optimising the community sector.”